-At some point, you may have heard the saying, “the best thing since sliced bread,” which begs a few questions, like “When was sliced bread made?” and “Who invented sliced bread?”
-Simply put, sliced bread was invented on July 7th, 1928.
 The history of sliced bread is marked by innovation, a factory fire, wary consumers, a wartime ban and public outcry.
-Sliced bread’s little-known story is full of drama and intrigue.
+It’s a little-known story full of drama and intrigue.

 Today’s consumers would have difficulty imagining a world without sliced bread, but it’s actually a somewhat new concept.
-While bread has been around for thousands of years, sliced bread is less than a century old — people are alive today who are older than sliced bread.
-What bakers thought would be a passing fad has become a staple in kitchens across the world.
+While bread has been around for thousands of years, sliced bread is less than a century old — some people today are older than sliced bread.
+What bakers in the early 20th century thought would be a passing fad has become a staple in kitchens across the world.

 So, how old is sliced bread?
 And for that matter, when was bread invented?
 For many centuries, bread did not resemble the perfect, uniform slices you might find in your pantry today.
 According to archeological finds, bread is one of the oldest foods ever made, dating back about 30,000 years.
 It is an integral part of human civilization, symbolizing the origins of agriculture itself.

 Over time, bakers have complicated bread-making, creating fluffy, flavorful varieties.
 An early loaf of bread would look foreign to the modern consumer — it took on various shapes rather than even loaves and contained whichever ingredients were on hand.
-To eat it, you’d tear off a piece, hence the expression “break bread together.”
-People continued to tear or slice loaves of bread in their own kitchens until the 20th century.
+To eat it, you’d tear off a piece or chunks, hence the expression “break bread together.”
+People continued to tear off bread in their own kitchens until the 20th century.

 Otto Frederick Rohwedder and the Invention of Sliced Bread

-The catalyst of such an interesting story should be an interesting man, and Otto Frederick Rodwedder was nothing short of interesting.
-He lived from 1880 to 1960, born in Davenport, Iowa.
+The catalyst for such an interesting story had to be an intriguing man, and Otto Frederick Rodwedder was nothing short.
+He lived from 1880 to 1960 and was born in Davenport, Iowa.
 After his public schooling, he became a jeweler’s apprentice.
 Rohwedder went to post-secondary school and earned a degree in optics from the Northern Illinois College of Ophthalmology and Otology.
-He then went on to work as a jeweler, in line with the trade where he apprenticed.
+However, he went on to work as a jeweler, in line with the trade where he apprenticed.
 Eventually, he owned three jewelry stores.

 Despite his day job, Rohwedder was an inventor at heart.
 He tinkered with his jewelry products to devise clever new machines.
-He decided he wanted to invent a bread slicing machine.
-With a leap of faith, he sold his jewelry stores for capital, and he created a promising prototype.
+He decided he wanted to invent a bread-slicing machine.
+In a leap of faith, he sold his jewelry stores for capital, and he created a promising prototype.
 He then suffered a devastating loss.
 In 1917, a fire in his factory destroyed his blueprints and his prototype.
 It would take another decade before anyone would sell sliced bread.

 Rohwedder continued to improve upon his vision despite the 1917 fire.
-By 1928, he had created a machine that would slice and wrap bread.
-He performed a great deal of market research to determine how thick a slice of bread should be and settled on about half an inch thick.
-He applied for patents and sold his machine to baker Frank Bench in Missouri.
+By 1928, he had created a 10-foot-long metal box with a row of sharp blades that would be used to slice and wrap bread.
+After conducting research to determine the perfect bread thickness, he settled on half-inch slices.
+He applied for patents and sold his first machine to Frank Bench — his old friend and a baker in Missouri.

-Bench kept the machine in his Missouri-based Chillicothe Baking Company and began selling sliced bread — so, the first sales of pre-sliced and packaged bread took place in Missouri.
 Rohwedder sold a second machine to baker Gustav Papendick, who found a way to improve it.
-Papendick figured out how to keep the slices together as the machine wrapped them, placing them in a cardboard tin.
-This kept them fresh longer.
+Papendick figured out how to keep the slices together as the machine wrapped them — placing them in a cardboard tin.
+This kept the slices fresh longer.